YOU WON’T HEAR A THING! YOU’LL HEAR EVERYTHING!

 John Cage also organized a MUSICIRCUS event here in the Twin Cities presented by the Walker Art Center at the Macalester College Fieldhouse on April 11, 1970.

-RenegadeEnsemble’s version of MUSICIRCUS expands upon the original idea with musical activities for all ages and abilities inspired by John Cage’s pioneering work with chance, noise, and open-eared listening..
+RenegadeEnsemble’s version of MUSICIRCUS expands upon the original idea with musical activities and games for all ages and abilities inspired by John Cage’s pioneering work with chance, noise, and open-eared listening..

-This over six hour event will include simultaneous performances and activities at 480 Arts in Saint Paul.
+This over six hour event will include simultaneous performances in multiple stages inside 480 Arts, 480 Prior Ave, Saint Paul.

 Food and Beverage